The Voice Teens (Philippine TV series) season 2: Episode 16 (June 21)

 At the end of the blind auditions, Bamboo was not able to use his second block.

 The Battles

-The Battles were filmed on February 24 to 25, 2020, with the band rehearsals filmed a week prior.
-The reveal of the battle pairings and the piano rehearsals took in Aqua Planet in Pampanga and Enchanted Kingdom in Santa Rosa, Laguna.
-The power to steal continues this season though the coaches will only have one steal.
-Nine artists per team will advance to the Knockouts.
+The Battles were filmed on February 24 and 25, 2020, with the band rehearsals filmed a week prior.
+The reveal of the battle pairings and the piano rehearsals took place in Aqua Planet in Pampanga and Enchanted Kingdom in Santa Rosa, Laguna.
+The power to steal continued this season though the coaches had one steal.
+Nine artists per team advanced to the Knockouts.